-Sri Lanka did not produce a complete citizens budget for the fiscal year 2021.
+Sri Lanka did not produce a complete citizens budget for the fiscal year 2023.
 However, the Ministry of Finance did produce the following based on the EBP:

-- 1. An overview document titled "Budget Highlights" that provides a breakdown of expenditure programme by Ministry.
+- 1. An overview document titled "National Budget for what, for whom 2023" that provides a breakdown of expenditure programmes by Ministry.
 However, not all ministries are captured in the document. - 2.
 Infographics for each major sector, containing details of proposed government spending into each of the sectors.
 However, there is a lack of uniformity in the level of information provided between each sectoral infographic.

-The reason this has not been considered as a citizens budget is that it only captures the main government expenditure proposals and does not provide a holistic view of government fiscal operations such as revenue and deficit.
+The reason this has not been considered as a citizens budget is that it only captures government expenditure and does not provide a holistic view of government fiscal operations such as revenue and deficit.